Riminder/hrflow-connectors/src/hrflow_connectors/v2/connectors/zohorecruit/README.md

 - [👏 Special Thanks](#👏-special-thanks)

-# 💼 About Zohorecruit
+# 💼 About Zoho recruit

 > Zoho Recruit offers a powerful ATS and CRM in a single recruitment platform.
 With scalability, customization, and remote hiring tools, Recruit has everything your staffing agency or internal HR team needs to match the right candidate to the right role.

-## 😍 Why is it a big deal for Zohorecruit customers & partners?
+## 😍 Why is it a big deal for Zoho recruit customers & partners?

 This new connector will enable:
-- ⚡ A Fastlane Talent & Workforce data integration for Zohorecruit customers & partners
+- ⚡ A Fastlane Talent & Workforce data integration for Zoho recruit customers & partners
-- 🤖 Cutting-edge AI-powered Talent Experiences & Recruiter Experiences for Zohorecruit customers
+- 🤖 Cutting-edge AI-powered Talent Experiences & Recruiter Experiences for Zoho recruit customers

 #  🔧 How does it work?
 ## 📊 Data integration capabilities:
-- ⬅️ Send Profiles data from Zohorecruit to a Destination of your choice.
+- ⬅️ Send Profiles data from Zoho recruit to a Destination of your choice.
-- ➡️ Send Profiles data from a Source of your choice to Zohorecruit.
+- ➡️ Send Profiles data from a Source of your choice to Zoho recruit.
-- ⬅️ Send Jobs data from Zohorecruit to a Destination of your choice.
+- ⬅️ Send Jobs data from Zoho recruit to a Destination of your choice.
-- ➡️ Send Jobs data from a Source of your choice to Zohorecruit.
+- ➡️ Send Jobs data from a Source of your choice to Zoho recruit.

 ## 🧠 Artificial Intelligence capabilities:
 - Extract, Structure, and Categorize Talent & Workforce data
-- Search, Score, and Match Profiles & Jobs with our APIs and AI Widgets (**Matching Custom Tab in Zohorecruit**)
+- Search, Score, and Match Profiles & Jobs with our APIs and AI Widgets (**Matching Custom Tab in Zoho recruit**)

 # 🔌 Connector Actions